-The year-end balance is for £7,518,000 Time Limited Section 106 receipts and £436,000 Local Authority contributions.
+The year-end balance comprises £12,706,000 Time Limited Section 106 receipts and £8,205,000 Other Capital Contributions

 12. Property, Plant and Equipment

 Non-current assets are included in the balance sheet at their current value, determined as the amount that would be paid for the asset in its existing use (existing use value-EUV), except for infrastructure and community assets which are included at historical cost or £1 value.
 The current value measurement base for surplus assets is fair value, estimated at highest and best use from a market participant's perspective.